orchidsoftware/orchid.software/docs/en/docs/alert.md

 }
 ```

-Before using `DashboardChannel`, you must define a `toDashboard` method in the notification class.
+Before sending the notification, you must also define a `toDashboard` method in the notification class.
 This method will receive a `$notifiable` object and must return a `DashboardMessage` object:

 ```php
 use Orchid\Platform\Notifications\DashboardMessage;